- First-time Freshmen

 New students are high school graduates/students with no prior college classes or students who have attempted fewer than 16 college level semester credits.
-All transcripts for advanced placement courses, official test scores must be sent to Metropolitan State from CollegeBoard prior to admissions.
+All transcripts for advanced placement courses, official test scores must be sent to Metropolitan State University from CollegeBoard prior to admissions.

 Consideration for freshman admission will be based on one or all of the following criteria: